 Outside of the practicum experience, students are to be expected to use their observations and experiences to reflect on the development of their knowledge and skills in practice.
-Because a reflective approach involves different methods, programs are expected to provide diverse opportunities for reflection.
+Because a reflective approach involves different methods, programs are expected to provide diverse opportunities for reflection, which may include talking circles, journal writing, and storytelling.